NiziL/esnpy/README.md

 # esnpy

 `esnpy` is an out-of-the-box framework to experiment around ESN and DeepESN.
-Models has been implemented using pure NumPy/SciPy, so there's no need for a powerful GPU, or some esoteric requirements.
+Models has been implemented in pure NumPy/SciPy, so there's no need for a powerful GPU, or some esoteric requirements.

 Right now, the focus is on batch training, and I haven't take into account the feedback loop.
 But feel free to open a ticket a discuss about anything you need, or features you want !